 The fact that both of us had flexible working hours made a huge difference.
 When we were working at Dick’s Tea Bar, it felt like our lives were at work.
 We worked 6 nights a week, we lived with our colleagues, and we spent all of our waking hours hanging out with them.

 Working fewer hours and having a flexible working schedule gave us the time to start exercising again, catch up with friends, go out in London, and enjoy our days off together.
-And since Talia loves going away, we managed to organise a couple of mini-holidays.
+And since Talia loves going away, we managed to organize a couple of mini-holidays.

 We spent a week in Croatia driving around the islands on mopeds and enjoying luxurious dinners.
 We went camping in the English countryside with a bottle of Glenfiddich 12 and a stupid amount of camping gear (Women…).
 And we spent a few days in the South of France to watch my younger brother graduate and hang out on the beach.